This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Beats and Eats (music to pair with beef suya)

-Serve beef skewers with thinly sliced red onions, fresh tomatoes, and of course some jollof rice to ride the rhythm all the way through.
+Serve skewered beef with thinly sliced pickled red onions, fresh tomatoes, and of course some jollof rice to ride the rhythm all the way through.
+Or try with baked jerk chicken wings to add to the list of appetizers.

 Keep up with my food exploits on Instagram and YouTube.
 If you like any of the music you find on the site, visit me at Spotify to find curated playlists.